Djaler/storybook-builder-vite/packages/storybook-builder-vite/README.md

 ### About this codebase

-The code is a monorepo with the core `storybook-builder-vite` package, and examples (like `packages/example-react`) to test the builder implementation with.
+The code is a monorepo with the core `storybook-builder-vite` package, and examples (`examples/vue`) to test the builder implementation with.

 Similar to the main storybook monorepo, you need yarn , because the project is organized as yarn workspaces.
 This lets you write new code in the core builder package, and instantly use them from